netboz/bbs/README.md

 ## Application start

-###1 System ontologies registration
+### System ontologies registration

 The goal of the application starting process is to have the root bubble running.

-The root bubble will spawn some agents/bubbles, who may themselves spawn some other agents/bubbles leading to a bubble tree architecture.
+The root bubble can spawn other agents/bubbles, who may themselves spawn some other agents/bubbles.
+This leads to a bubble tree architecture.

 For the root bubble to be able to spawn childs, and also for the bubbles to be a pleasant place to live for agents a set of system services needs to be provided ( messaging, ontology manipulation, etc).

-These services are the ```System Ontologies``` and are written partly in Prolog, partly in Erlang for the side effects.
+These services are the ```System Ontologies``` and are written partly in Prolog, partly in Erlang.

 They are located in